By Andrew Ward

 Microdosing THC, CBD or any other cannabinoid is an often helpful introduction to cannabis.
 The practice is also ideal for anyone looking to enjoy cannabis without much risk of overconsumption.
 At the same time, scant lab research shows us that microdoses may be suitable for various medical treatments.
 This is especially the case with THC, while CBD seems to provide similar benefits in larger and smaller doses.

-Whether or not your choose to microdose, consuming low-dose cannabis products may be the way to go.
+Whether or not you choose to microdose, consuming low-dose cannabis products may be the way to go.
 With a 1:1 THC:CBD product, consumers can choose to microdose or control the amount themselves by regulating how much of a dose they consume at once.
 With low, equally dosed options, consumers again cut into any risk factors they may encounter.
-When choosing a 1:1 option, you’re almost guaranteed to avoid overconsumption and negative experiences that sour some consumption experiences.
+When choosing a 1:1 option, you're almost guaranteed to avoid overconsumption and negative experiences that sour some consumption experiences.

 With Wynk beverages, you get 2.5mg of both THC and CBD in every can.
 The 5mg combination of the two low-dosed cannabinoids represents a perfect blend for new consumers and veteran microdosers.
 Find out for yourself.
 Order Wynk today.